 The county attorney and the attorney general have a duty to cooperate with the commissioner.

-(a) The commissioner of human services shall issue a mental health certification for adult foster care homes licensed under this chapter and Minnesota Rules, parts 9555.5105 to 9555.6265, that serve people with mental illness where the home is not the primary residence of the license holder when a provider is determined to have met the requirements under paragraph (b).
+(a) The commissioner of human services shall issue a mental health certification for adult foster care homes licensed under this chapter and Minnesota Rules, parts 9555.5105 to 9555.6265, or community residential settings licensed under chapter 245D, that serve people with a primary diagnosis of mental illness where the home is not the primary residence of the license holder when a provider is determined to have met the requirements under paragraph (b).
 This certification is voluntary for license holders.
 The certification shall be printed on the license, and identified on the commissioner's public Web site.

 (b) The requirements for certification are:

-(1) all staff working in the adult foster care home have received at least seven hours of annual training covering all of the following topics:
+(1) all staff working in the adult foster care home or community residential setting have received at least seven hours of annual training under paragraph (c) covering all of the following topics: